Edina Realty: Other company affiliates

-Edina Realty Title – 19 closing centers in Minnesota and western Wisconsin.
+Edina Realty Title – 21 closing centers in Minnesota and western Wisconsin.
+Founded in 1986.

 Edina Realty Insurance – Wholly owned comprehensive insurance provider for home, car and other belongings.

 Edina Realty Foundation – A non-profit, private foundation supported through donated funds and volunteer time by Edina Realty sales associates, employees and Edina Realty Home Services.
 The foundation offers financial support to nonprofit organizations that work with the homeless or toward homelessness prevention.
-Since its inception in 1996, the Foundation has raised $9 million.
+Since its inception in 1996, the Foundation has raised over $12 million.